The new year is often a time of joy and hopefulness. For far too many patients, it is also a time of exorbitant healthcare costs.

 • Drug manufacturers may provide free or low-cost medications to patients without insurance.
 Free drug orders are typically handled by a provider’s specialty or infusion pharmacy team; navigators should coordinate with pharmacy colleagues to review treatment plans and enroll eligible patients.

-• This year, due to the dynamic nature of drugmakers’ assistance programs, some patients who were previously eligible for free drug programs may no longer qualify.
-If this happens, it’s even more urgent for navigators to help the patient enroll in an affordable insurance plan, so that they might be eligible for foundation assistance.
+• For these reasons, it’s even more urgent for navigators to help the patient enroll in an affordable insurance plan, so that they might be eligible for foundation assistance.
 Foundations typically have higher income eligibility but they only assist insured patients.

 • Hospitals and health systems may also have their own internal charitable funds.
 Federal law requires that nonprofit hospitals provide some level of charity care—and many for-profit hospitals also offer these resources.
 While policies vary by organization, these funds are generally intended for low-income and uninsured patients.

-Leaning into Financial Navigation Technology
+Leaning into Technology

 Understanding financial assistance priorities is essential.
 However, even with this knowledge, the process of matching and enrolling patients is typically manual and time-consuming.